parkinsons-toolkit/app-content/pages-content/managing-symptoms/weight.md

 # Weight and Appetite Loss
 People with Parkinson’s can experience weight loss.
 Though some people may initially welcome this, excessive weight loss can be bad for both health and wellbeing.
 Weight loss can be linked to conditions that are not Parkinson’s, and some can be serious.
-So it is important that you see your GP if you continue to lose weight.
+So, it is important that you see your GP if you continue to lose weight.

 <div class="video-container">
 <iframe